Abortion in the United Kingdom: History

-Debates and practices relating to abortion, pregnancy and the beginning of human life are recorded in Roman medical literature which would have been become available in Britain from the 1st century AD onwards.
+Debates and practices relating to abortion, pregnancy and the beginning of human life are recorded in Roman medical literature which would have been become available in Roman Britain from the 1st century AD onwards.
 The medical writer Soranus of Ephesus, for example, wrote in the early 2nd century:

 A contraceptive differs from an abortive, for the first does not let conception take place, while the latter destroys what has been conceived [...]
 But a controversy has arisen.
 For one party banishes abortives, citing the testimony of Hippocrates who says: "I will give to no one an abortive"; moreover, because it is the specific task of medicine to guard and preserve what has been engendered by nature.
 The other party prescribes abortives, but with discrimination [...] only to prevent subsequent danger in parturition [childbirth].

 Similar issues would also have been discussed in Celtic culture, although written Celtic texts were only available from around the 4th century.
 An early Christian understanding of preventing abortion and infanticide, as outlined in the 1st-century Didache and similar writings, would have been known in the early British Church which experienced more freedom and influence following Constantine's Edict of Milan in AD 313, and also in the early Irish Church after it was founded by Patrick around AD 432.

 Alongside this cultural change in Roman society, a more significant sense of value was associated with the life (and death) of infant and neo-natal children.
 Several studies of the burials of children who died before or close to the time of birth in Roman Britain have been made, and the presence of neo-natal burials given the same burial rites as adults is "a pointer to identification of the cemetery as Christian" as such burials were rare before the 4th century.

 Care for abandoned or unwanted children, such as kinship care within families and friendship circles, and the adoption and fostering of alumni, were also well-established in Roman society.
-In the early Middle Ages, in Britain and other regions of Northern Europe, parents who did not want to raise their children often gave them to monasteries along with a small fee – an practice known as oblation.
+In the early Middle Ages, in Britain and other regions of Northern Europe, parents who did not want to raise their children often gave them to monasteries along with a small fee – a practice known as oblation.

 Abortion was mainly dealt with by the ecclesiastical courts until their abolition during the Reformation.
 These cases were generally assigned to the ecclesiastical courts due to problems of evidence; the courts had wider evidential rules and more discretion regarding sentencing.
 A number of cases such as the Twinslayers Case, in England in 1327, were heard in the secular courts as part of the common law.
 Later, under Scottish common law, abortion was defined as a criminal offence unless performed for "reputable medical reasons", a definition which could be interpreted as sufficiently broad as to essentially preclude prosecution.